 The study of non-living and living matter exposed to radiations addresses both fundamental and applied questions in the fields of health, materials and energy.
 The interaction of ionizing radiations with matter can induce physical, chemical or biological transformations that occur over an exceptionally wide timescale, from the emission of prompt gamma rays of a few 10-20 seconds after exposure to long-term biological consequences.
 These studies require experimental developments and suitable modeling tools.
 In this key area, teams of physicists, chemists and biologists work together to see this research through to a successful conclusion.

-The skateholders involved are the GIP Arronax, the CRCINA and Subatech, but also external laboratories within the framework of national and international collaborations.
+The skateholders involved are the GIP ARRONAX, the CRCI2NA and Subatech, but also external laboratories within the framework of national and international collaborations.
 The themes addressed concern:

 • Nuclear medicine